How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 APT (Universe)Ubuntu ReposDistribution default (varies by release)Via apt upgradeUsers who prefer distribution-vetted packages

-Consequently, for most users, the Flatpak method is recommended because it installs the official HandBrake release and lets you update independently of Ubuntu’s repository version.
-However, only use the APT method if you specifically need distribution-packaged software or have organizational policies requiring it.
+For most users, the Flatpak method is recommended because it installs the official HandBrake release and lets you update independently of Ubuntu’s repository version.
+Use the APT method if you specifically need distribution-packaged software or have organizational policies requiring it.

 Method 1: Install HandBrake via Flatpak (Recommended)

-Primarily, the Flatpak method installs the official HandBrake release from Flathub, providing the latest stable version with updates directly from the HandBrake Team.
-However, if Flatpak is not installed on your system, follow our Flatpak installation guide to set up the Flatpak framework and add the Flathub repository.
+The Flatpak method installs the official HandBrake release from Flathub, providing the latest stable version with updates directly from the HandBrake Team.

 Enable Flathub for HandBrake

-First, before installing HandBrake via Flatpak, add the Flathub repository if you haven’t already.
-Essentially, Flathub is the primary distribution platform for Flatpak applications and hosts the official HandBrake release.
+Add the Flathub repository if it is not already configured.
+Flathub is the primary distribution platform for Flatpak applications and hosts the official HandBrake release.

 sudo flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo